zendframework/zend-validator/docs/book/validators/undisclosed-password.md

 ## Basic usage

-To validate if a password was disclosed in a known data breach, you need to provide a HTTP Client that implements `Psr\Http\Client\ClientInterface`, a `Psr\Http\Message\RequestFactoryInterface` and a `Psr\Http\Message\ResponseFactoryInterface` to the constructor and validate the password you want to check.
+The validator has three required constructor arguments:

+- an HTTP Client that implements `Psr\Http\Client\ClientInterface`
+- a `Psr\Http\Message\RequestFactoryInterface` instance
+- a `Psr\Http\Message\ResponseFactoryInterface` instance

+Once you have an instance, you can then pass a password to its `isValid()` method to determine if it has been disclosed in a known data breach.

-If the password was found via the service, `isValid` will return `false`.
-If the password was not found, `isValid` will return `true`.
+If the password was found via the service, `isValid()` will return `false`.
+If the password was not found, `isValid()` will return `true`.

 ```php
 $validator = new Zend\Validator\UndisclosedPassword(